VeRA: Vector-based Random Matrix Adaptation: Introduction

 The situation is further exacerbated when we look at the state-of-the-art models like GPT-4 \citep{openai2023gpt4}.
 Finetuning techniques like LoRA \citep{hu2022lora}, while effective, still introduce considerable memory overhead.
 As an illustrative example, applying LoRA with a rank of 16 to the query and value layers of GPT-3 \citep{gpt3} would demand at least 288MB of memory, if stored in singe-precision – at a million finetuned weights, e.g., one per user, that would amount to 275TB.

 Given the recent proliferation of language models and their deployment in personalized assistants, edge devices, and similar applications, efficient adaptation methods are paramount.
 We believe there is untapped potential for even more efficient approaches.
-Previous work~\cite{aghajanyan-etal-2021-intrinsic} pointed out the low intrinsic dimensionality of pretrained models' features.
+Previous work~\citep{aghajanyan-etal-2021-intrinsic} pointed out the low intrinsic dimensionality of pretrained models' features.
 These studies reported numbers much lower than the trainable parameters used in LoRA, suggesting there is room for improvement.

 In parallel to this, recent research has shown the surprising effectiveness of models utilizing random weights and projections \citep{peng2021random, ramanujan2020whats, Lu_Grover_Abbeel_Mordatch_2022, schrimpf, frankle2021training}.
-Such models serve as the basis of our proposed solution, Vector-based Random Matrix Adaptation (VeRA), which minimizes the number of trainable parameters introduced during finetuning by reparametrizing the weights matrices.
+Such models serve as the basis of our proposed solution, \textbf{Ve}ctor-based \textbf{R}andom Matrix \textbf{A}daptation (VeRA), which minimizes the number of trainable parameters introduced during finetuning by reparametrizing the weights matrices.
 Specifically, we employ ``scaling vectors'' to adapt a pair of frozen random matrices shared between layers.
 With this approach, many more versions of the model can reside in the limited memory of a single GPU.

 In summary, our main contributions are as follows: \begin{itemize} \item We introduce a novel finetuning method with no additional inference time cost.
 Our method further reduces the number of trainable parameters compared to the state-of-the-art LoRA method, while yielding comparable results.